-The SECURE Act made sweeping changes on estate plans for decedents dying on or after January 1, 2020.
+The SECURE Act made sweeping changes to IRA distributions affecting estate plans for decedents dying on or after January 1, 2020.

 The new law changed the required minimum distribution rules for IRAs.
 Under the old rules, a beneficiary could elect to treat the IRA as an inherited IRA and stretch distributions over that beneficiary’s lifetime.
 Under the new law, that stretch IRA is no longer an option for most beneficiaries.